 Although ratification by our stockholders is not a prerequisite to the power of the Audit Committee to appoint Kost Forer Gabbay & Kasierer, a member of Ernst & Young Global, as our independent registered public accounting firm, the Board and the Audit Committee believe such ratification to be advisable and in the best interests of the company.
 Accordingly, stockholders are being requested to ratify, confirm, and approve the appointment of Kost Forer Gabbay & Kasierer, a member of Ernst & Young Global, as our independent registered public accounting firm to conduct the annual audit of our consolidated financial statements and internal control over financial reporting for the year ending December 31, 2022.
 If the stockholders do not ratify the appointment of Kost Forer Gabbay & Kasierer, a member of Ernst & Young Global, the appointment of an independent registered public accounting firm will be reconsidered by the Audit Committee; however, the Audit Committee has no obligation to change its appointment based on stockholder ratification.
-If the appointment of Kost Forer Gabbay & Kasierer, a member of Ernst & Young Global, is ratified, the Audit Committee will continue to conduct an ongoing review of its scope of engagement, pricing and work quality, among other factors, and will retain the right to replace Kost Forer Gabbay & Kasierer, a member of Ernst & Young Global, at any time.
+If the appointment of Kost Forer Gabbay & Kasierer, a member of Ernst & Young Global, and will retain the right to replace Kost Forer Gabbay & Kasierer, a member of the Audit Committee will continue to conduct an ongoing review of its scope of engagement, pricing and work quality, among other factors, and will retain the right to replace Kost Forer Gabbay & Kasierer, a member of Ernst & Young Global, at any time.